 TIP 1 - Talk to your child about their worries

 Ask your child how they are feeling.
-If your child is worried about coronavirus, or anything at all, have a conversation with them about it.
-There are resources available to help you explain to your child in an age appropriate way about what coronavirus is and why life is different at the moment.
+If your child is worried about something in particular have a conversation with them about it.
+There are resources available to help you explain to your child in an age appropriate way about certain subjects or living situations and help them understand why things might feel difficult at the moment.

 Allow children to ask questions.
 It is natural that children will have questions and worries.
 Giving them the space to ask these questions and talk their worries through is a good way to ease anxiety.